Great Shelford: Education

 Shelford is home to Great and Little Shelford CofE (A) Primary School.
 In 2023 it had 211 pupils and in 2018 obtained a "Good" Ofsted rating.
+In 2022 the school continued to receive a "Good" Ofsted rating except for behaviour and attitudes which was rated at needs improvement.
 The headteacher is Christopher Grey.

 Sport and activities

 Shelford's Rugby Union team, Shelford RFC, competes in the R.F.U.'s National League 2 South, and plays its home fixtures at its ground on Cambridge Road, in the north of the village.
 Great Shelford Cricket Club plays in the Cambridgeshire & Huntingdon Premier League Division 2.
 In 2017 the club boasts 3 Senior sides and 4 Junior teams.
 The first team finished a club record 3rd in the league, winning 8 games consecutively to conclude the 2017 season.
 The cricket club shares a ground with Cambridgeshire League football club, Great Shelford F.C.; however the Cricket Club played all home team first eleven fixtures at Cokenach CC for the 2018 season.

-Shelfords and Stapleford have a very active Scout Group with a Beaver Colony, a Cub Pack and a Scout Troop.
+Shelfords and Stapleford have an active Scout Group with a Beaver Colony, a Cub Pack and a Scout Troop.
 GirlGuiding has a Guide group, Brownies and Rainbows.
 All these groups meet in the Scout and Guide HQ within the village.